Aliona88/analysis_trending_advertising_videos/README.md

-# Analysis trending advertising videos on Youtube*
+# Analysis trending advertising videos on Youtube
+>*Note: this project was created exclusively for the presentation of skills.*

 This project was created for an ad agency to analyze popular YouTube videos and determine what content deserves marketing attention.
 The interactive dashboard is made with Jupyter and Tableau and answers questions: